Current Time in Surat, India

 Surat City Details

-Surat, India has a population of 4,591,246, making it one of the largest urban centers in western India.
-Its coordinates are 21.19594° N, 72.83023° E, placing it in southern Gujarat near the Arabian Sea corridor that supports trade, transport, and industrial activity.
+Surat, India has a population of 4,591,246, making it one of the largest urban centers in Gujarat and a major commercial city in western India.
+Its coordinates are 21.19594° N, 72.83023° E, placing it on the Arabian Sea side of the state, where port access, road links, and industrial corridors support trade-heavy activity.

 Time Differences from Surat